 Germany has not adopted any specific accounting policy for tax purposes in the context of a securitisation.
 German tax law generally follows German GAAP.
 The concept of economic ownership under German GAAP and German tax law is essentially the same.
 The answer to the question of whether the seller or the purchaser has to show the assigned receivables in its tax balance sheet depends on whether the sale of the receivables can be considered a true sale or a secured loan, i.e., whether economic ownership in the receivables has been transferred.
-Pursuant to a recent decision of the German Federal Tax Court, economic ownership of the receivables remains with the seller if the seller continues to bear the credit risk associated with the receivables.
+Economic ownership of the receivables generally remains with the seller if the seller continues to bear the credit risk associated with the receivables.
 This is the case, for example, where the amounts retained by the purchaser to cover credit risk (e.g., purchase price discounts) significantly exceed the expectable default rate and are refundable (if the credit risk does not materialise).
 The treatment under IFRS or US GAAP is not decisive for German tax purposes.